Back to writing

 Chi for Routing

-I’ve tried gorilla/mux, gin, echo, and fiber.
-I keep coming back to Chi.
-It’s compatible with net/http, which means any middleware written for the standard library works with it.
+I’ve used gorilla/mux, Gin, Echo, and Fiber.
+Chi is what I keep coming back to.
+It’s compatible with net/http, so any standard library middleware works without adapters.
 No framework lock-in.

 r := chi.NewRouter()